WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 **This is a feature, not a bug:**

-While this may seem like a limitation, it's actually proof that Encryptable provides genuine zero-knowledge security:
+While this may seem like a limitation, it's actually proof that Encryptable provides genuine request-scoped knowledge security:
 - Data breaches cannot expose user secrets (server doesn't have them)
 - Governments cannot compel secret disclosure (server doesn't have them)
 - Rogue administrators cannot access user data (secrets required)